terencezl/terencezl.github.io/_posts/2023-12-27-pools-and-pipeline-with-tokio-part-i.md

 ## To be Continued...
 The Streaming Model

-Earlier we discussed that, if the multi-worker pool behaves like a processing queue instead of a server, the bridge to parallelism implied and provided.
+Earlier we discussed that, if the multi-worker pool behaves like a processing queue instead of a server, the bridge to parallelism was implied and provided.
 I will spec out that design in a separate post.